Background Image for Monkeypox Microsite

 GW-NASTAD Clinical Public Health Summit on HIV

 Students will work in teams focusing on one jurisdiction (state or city).
 Each jurisdiction team will be led by volunteer student coordinator(s) and will carry out a research plan to review primary sources and expert opinions in order to prepare a report and recommendations to enhance your state/city jurisdiction’s HIV/AIDS action plan.
-Each of the scheduled Summit events will provide students with an opportunity to inform your report and recommendations.
+Each of the scheduled Summit events will provide students with an opportunity to inform their report and recommendations.

 Samples of Students Proposals: